 Offered: Spring.

-HPE 247 - Rhythmic Movement (3)

-Focus is on the development of movement concepts and skill themes to promote exploration of a variety of educational gymnastic movements as well as rhythmic activities.
-4 contact hours.

-Prerequisite: HPE 206.

-Offered: Spring.

 HPE 251 - Recreation Delivery Systems (3)

 Services provided by agencies in both the public and private sectors of leisure-service industries are examined.
 The functions of these agencies are investigated through lectures, field trips and on-site volunteer work.
 4 contact hours.